zknoebel/ICS211Homework6/README.txt

 To test the functionality of the CircularArrayQueue and that of the CheckoutLanes classes, Paul provided us with two JUnit test files, one for each.

 The test file for the CircularArrayQueue was partially completed.
-What was left undone was ...
+What was left undone was well commented to give us a good idea of what the test method should test for.
+For each unfinished test method, I filled in code that tested for what the method described.

 The test file for the CheckoutLanes class was just to make sure that it ran and completed.
 Other than that we were expected to test it ourselves.
+To do this I created multiple multiple express and regular lines and filled them with shoppers that had varried numbers of items.
+This tested that the print functions were working correctly, allong with the functions of the CircularArrayClass.
+It also tested that the shoppers in the express lane with more than one item were moved to the shortest regularQueue when they reached the front of the queue.